 “Flood control”: Keeping flood waters away from specific developments or populated areas by the construction of flood storage reservoirs, channel alterations, dikes and levees, bypass channels, or other engineering works.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

+“Flood depth”: The difference in height between the water surface elevation at the time of flooding and the normal grade elevation of the flooded area.
+Moved to Article 5: Floodplain Management